List of Bohemian monarchs

 The Duchy of Bohemia was established in 870 and raised to the Kingdom of Bohemia in 1198.
-Several Bohemian monarchs ruled as non-hereditary kings beforehand, first gaining the title in 1085.
+Several Bohemian monarchs ruled as non-hereditary kings and first gained the title in 1085.
 From 1004 to 1806, Bohemia was part of the Holy Roman Empire, and its ruler was an elector.
-During 1526–1804 the Kingdom of Bohemia, together with the other lands of the Bohemian Crown, was ruled under a personal union as part of the Habsburg monarchy.
+From 1526 to 1804, the Kingdom of Bohemia, together with the other lands of the Bohemian Crown, was ruled under a personal union as part of the Habsburg monarchy.
 From 1804 to 1918, Bohemia was part of the Austrian Empire, which itself was part of the dual monarchy of Austria-Hungary from 1867 to 1918.
-Following the dissolution of the monarchy, the Bohemian lands, now also referred to as Czech lands, became part of Czechoslovakia, and they have formed today's Czech Republic since 1993.
+Following the dissolution of the monarchy, the Bohemian lands, now also referred to as Czech lands, became part of Czechoslovakia, and they have formed today's Czech Republic since the 1993 dissolution of Czechoslovakia.